Who is the Executive Director of the IEA?

 What is the role of the Deputy Executive Director?

 Aside from assuming the duties of the Executive Director in times of absence, the Deputy is another public spokesperson for the work and mission of the Agency and plays a prominent role in the day-to-day management of the IEA.
-Ambassador Richard H. Jones (United States of America) is the current Deputy Executive Director.
+Paul Simons took office as Deputy Executive Director on 8 July 2015.